jeffreysorgen/golf-club-sensors/EnablingBLE.md

 **How we will use this:**

-The big takeaway with this code is that the `while (central.connected()){` command just hangs the activity until BLE disconnects and then the code turns the LED off.
+The big takeaway with this code is that the `while (central.connected())` command just hangs the activity until BLE disconnects and then the code turns the LED off.
 **_It's LED-centric code._**
 The code for the LED will be useful for indicating "Ready" and "Resting" states.